 “South,” Gabe said at the same time.

-Laurill turned on Gabe, but before she could ask, he explained, “We need to get away from this cadre.”
+Laurill glare at Gabe, but before she could ask, he explained, “We need to get away from this cadre.”

-Avril turned to the driver’s console and put a hand to his forehead, which still buzzed with the aftereffects of the anti-jamming device.
+Avril turned to the driver’s console and put a hand to his head, which still buzzed with the aftereffects of the anti-jamming device.

 “Take us north.
 Scan for traffic,” Avril instructed the AI.